Research and development of carbonization processes and biochar application

 Reactor system for the carbonization of biogenic residues into biochar at Fraunhofer UMSICHT

 According to the IPCC, additional measures are needed to actively remove CO2 from the atmosphere (carbon dioxide removal) in order to limit global warming to 1.5 degrees.
+The carbonization of biomass using PyCCS (pyrogenic carbon capture and storage) is considered a reliable technical approach.
+It consists of using thermochemical processes to convert plants or beiogenic residues that have previously fixed CO2 through photosynthesis into biochar / carbonisates.

 The carbon bound in the carbonisates can be stored effectively and safely over long periods of time.
 Biomass carbonisates, which are used as a substitute for fossil coals, are considered climate-neutral and can reduce the CO2 footprint of processes and products.